noahpro99/omenix/README.md

 omenix
 ```

-if you have a desktop environment like hyprland,
+If you have a desktop environment like hyprland:

 ```
 exec-once = omenix